DoaJCBlogger/youtubedl_java_wrapper/README.md

 move *.jpg thumbnails
 move *.webp thumbnails
 ```
-I prefer to put comments in their own folder so I end up with "thumbnails", "metadata", and "comments" folders.

-Once this is done, I usually compress the "metadata" and "comments" folders using 7-Zip with LZMA2 and then delete them.
+Once this is done, I usually compress the "metadata" folder using 7-Zip with LZMA2 and then delete them.
 This cuts down on wasted space from having many small files on a 4K drive.

 #### Settings